dmbarbour/wikilon/docs/AwelonLang.md

 Command lists are useful for just about everything.
 We can use them to embed structured data - e.g. `{{1,2,3},{4,5,6},{7,8,9}}` might represent a matrix.
 We can use them for construction of continuation-passing code and effects models.
 And so on.

 Ideally, all editable views should also be *evaluable*.
 That is, program evaluation should generate the same structures we use to view and edit programs.
 When we add 3.141 and -0.007, we want to see 3.134 in the program output.
 That is, `[3134 -3 decimal]` - or whatever we use to represent decimal numbers - should be a viable result from a computation.

-Design of evaluable editable views is sensitive to arity annotations, accelerators, and other features.
+Design of evaluable editable views is very sensitive to arity annotations and accelerators.
+A consequence is that editable views should be *defined* in the same dictionary they're used to view, for example with a word defining a `[[view→code][code→view]]` pair where `code` and `view` are represented as text.
+Representing views within the dictionary is convenient for testing and caching of views, and for updating views based on application or edit session state (e.g. so we can separate namespace from code).

 With evaluable views in mind, we might represent comments as: